vuejs/vitepress/docs/reference/default-theme-search.md

 ### miniSearch options

-You can use a config like this to expand minisearch options:
+You can configure MiniSearch like this:

 ```ts
 import { defineConfig } from 'vitepress'